Amplats to post off the charts interim earnings as PGMs sell for 29% higher price - Miningmx

-ANGLO American Platinum (Amplats) is set to report off the charts interim headline earnings telling shareholders in a trading statement today that the rand basket price for its metals was 29% higher year on year.
+ANGLO American Platinum (Amplats) will report off the charts interim headline earnings telling shareholders in a trading statement today that the rand basket price for its metals was 29% higher year on year.

 Headline earnings are likely to be between R45.5bn and R46.8bn which compares to interim headline earnings last year of R6.9bn.
 Headline share earnings will be between 17,300 cents and 17,795 cents per share compared to 2,627 cents last year.

-The numbers were heavily assisted by improved production given that the company’s refined output was constrained by a shutdown of its processing units.
+The numbers were heavily assisted by improved production given that the company’s refined output was constrained by a shutdown of its processing units in the previous half-year period.
 Covid-19 related disruptions also affected metal-in-concentrate production.

 Interim headline earnings in the firm’s 2019 financial year were R7.4bn which was a 120% year-on-year increase.